Limitless (luxury yacht)

 Limitless is one of the world's largest private superyachts.
-It was built in 1997 by German shipmaker Lürssen, with exterior design by the noted Jon Bannenberg and collaborator Jonathan Quinn Barnett, and interior design by François Catroux.
+It was built in 1997 by German shipmaker Lürssen, with exterior design by Jon Bannenberg and Jonathan Quinn Barnett, and interior design by François Catroux.
 The overall length is 96.25 m (315 ft.
 8 in.), the width 12.50 m (41 ft.).
-It is powered by two engines of 5,420 kW (7,268 hp) each, reaching a speed of 25 kn, and was the first yacht to feature a combination of diesel and diesel-electric propulsion.
+It is powered by two Caterpillar 3616 engines of 5,420 kW (7,268 hp) each, reaching a speed of 25 kn, and was the first yacht to feature a combination of diesel and diesel-electric propulsion.
 Limitless is owned by Les Wexner, an American businessman who is currently chairman and former CEO of the L Brands corporation (formerly Limited Brands, and best known for its brand Victoria's Secret).
+The development of the Yacht was handled by Wexner's financial advisor Jeffrey Epstein.